 Sampling from complex, high-dimensional probability distributions is a central problem in computational physics, biology, and related areas.
 One such task is sampling from the Boltzmann distribution of physical systems, where $\tilde{p}_X(x) = \exp\!\left( \frac{-E(x)}{k_\text{B} T} \right)$ is an unnormalized density, $x \in X$ is the configuration (e.g., particle positions in $\mathbb{R}^{3N}$), $E$ an energy function, $T$ the temperature, and $k_\text{B}$ the Boltzmann constant.
 The normalized distribution is $p_X(x) = \nicefrac{\tilde{p}_X(x)}{\mathcal{Z}}$ with $\mathcal{Z} = \int_{X_0} \tilde{p}_X(x) \, \dd x$, where the integral is taken over $X_0$ corresponding to configurations with vanishing center of mass.
 The normalization constant $\mathcal{Z}$ is usually unknown and intractable.

-Sampling from the Boltzmann distribution enables exploring typical configurations and estimating physically relevant expectations, e.g., in drug discovery where protein-ligand binding free energies require extensive exploration of thermodynamic ensembles \cite{hollingsworthMolecularDynamicsSimulation2018}.
-Classical sampling techniques, such as molecular dynamics (MD) \cite{alderStudiesMolecularDynamics1959} and Markov chain Monte Carlo (MCMC) \cite{metropolisEquationStateCalculations1953}, are asymptotically correct but typically rely on long, correlated trajectories.
+Sampling from the Boltzmann distribution enables the exploration of typical configurations and estimating physically relevant expectations, e.g., in drug discovery where protein-ligand binding free energies require extensive exploration of thermodynamic ensembles \cite{hollingsworthMolecularDynamicsSimulation2018}.
+Classical sampling techniques such as molecular dynamics (MD) \cite{alderStudiesMolecularDynamics1959} and Markov chain Monte Carlo (MCMC) \cite{metropolisEquationStateCalculations1953} are asymptotically correct but typically rely on long, correlated trajectories.
 As dimensionality and energetic complexity increase, these methods can become prohibitively expensive, particularly when energy evaluations are costly.

 Generative modeling offers a complementary perspective by framing sampling as a one-shot generation problem.
 Boltzmann generators \cite{noeBoltzmannGeneratorsSampling2019a} enable independent sampling from equilibrium distributions at a given temperature, making them an attractive alternative or complement to trajectory-based methods.
 However, realizing a practical advantage crucially depends on data-efficient training procedures.
-Standard training objectives to train Boltzmann generators typically rely on equilibrium samples from the target distribution \cite{tanAmortizedSamplingTransferable2025a,kleinTransferableBoltzmannGenerators2024a} or require extensive energy evaluations in the variational setting \cite{schopmansTemperatureAnnealedBoltzmannGenerators2025,klitzingLearningBoltzmannGenerators2025}, both of which may be limiting in realistic settings.
+Standard objectives for training Boltzmann generators typically rely on equilibrium samples from the target distribution \cite{tanAmortizedSamplingTransferable2025b,kleinTransferableBoltzmannGenerators2024a} or require extensive energy evaluations in the variational energy-based training setting \cite{schopmansTemperatureAnnealedBoltzmannGenerators2025,klitzingLearningBoltzmannGenerators2025a}, both of which may be limiting in realistic settings.

 To address these limitations, we introduce \textbf{off-policy log-dispersion regularization (LDR)}, a general regularization framework for training Boltzmann generators more efficiently.
 LDR builds on a generalization of the log-variance objective, which has previously been used as a divergence for on-policy\footnote{Using samples from the model distribution for training.} variational training \cite{richterImprovedSamplingLearned2023}.
 In contrast, we apply LDR off-policy on fixed datasets as a regularizer on top of standard data-based objectives.
 LDR uses target energy labels to regularize the shape of the learned energy landscape.
 Importantly, LDR can be evaluated over arbitrary reference distributions and can therefore leverage biased simulation data or auxiliary energy-labeled datasets that are otherwise difficult to incorporate.